 From Cuellar’s campaign website, 2002

 Remember how I mentioned Cuellar was friends with Rick Perry?
-Well, by 2000, Rick Perry was Lieutenant Governor, and the governor, George W., was running for president.
+By 2000, Rick Perry was Lieutenant Governor, and the governor, George W, was running for president.
 What did Cuellar, who had at this point been an elected Democrat for 14 years, do?
 He endorsed George W. Bush for president.
-And I’m not being cute here.
-He looked at the field in 2000, and told people to vote Bush over Gore, Nader, or whatever other third party.
+That’s not me being cute here - he looked at the field in 2000, and told people to vote Bush over Gore, Nader, or whatever other third party.
 And he campaigned for him.

-George W. won that race.
-Well, he was declared the winner anyway, making Perry governor.
+George W. won that race (or was declared the winner, at any rate) making Perry governor.
 Perry, in his first nomination as governor, tapped Cuellar for Secretary of State.
 Democrats, at that point a minority in the Texas Senate, went out on a limb to get him confirmed.
 He repaid them by resigning that same year to run for congress.
 He lost, but not without exposing a wider audience to some of his choice positions, like how he tried to run to the right of his Republican opponent by calling for more money to lock up border crossers.

-He was in luck, however, because...well there are a few moving pieces here.
-In 2001, Texas government was split, so a compromise congressional map was passed, mostly a softer version of the 1990s Democratic gerrymander.
+However, as he lost, Republicans took full control of state government, which meant he was in luck.
+In 2001, Texas government had been split, so a compromise congressional map was passed, mostly a softer version of the 1990s Democratic gerrymander.
 For Cuellar in 2002, this meant he only had one option: running in the swingy TX-23, which then included his home of Laredo (and the rest of Webb County.)
-That was his only real option to run in, and he lost.
+That district was his only real option, and he lost it.

 2 Q. Who is Henry Cuellar?